Plant identification? There’s an app for that—actually several!

 1 |

-Of the 19 groups evaluating this app, 17 commented that it was their favorite because of both accuracy and ease of use.
-Users may appreciate the additional information provided with the identification in PictureThis, like frequently asked questions and environmental conditions for growth.
+Nineteen of the groups participating in 2025 provided some additional feedback, with 17 saying PictureThis was the tech option they liked the best.
+They commented that it was their favorite primarily because of its accuracy, but a few also mentioned its ease of use and the ability to try it out for free.
+One group mentioned they liked all the additional information provided with the identification.
 PictureThis offers a free version of the app (tested here) and a paid version.
-The app is quite persistent in advertising the paid version, which some students found off-putting.
+The app is quite persistent in advertising the paid version, which some students and others I have interacted with find off-putting.
 Those who wish to trial the app for free need to pay attention and exit screens as needed.
+Since including the student’s data in 2021, we have seen increases in overall PictureThis accuracy of around 11%; about a 14% increase in vegetative grasses; and about a 15% increase in winter annual seedlings.

 Thank you to Angie Tenney for reviewing this article, as well as reviews in previous years by Matthew Chansler and Alan Prather.